A NEW AND DIFFERENT COMPETITION FOR MATHEMATICS TEACHERS

 - Certificate of Distinction for every student who achieves a level 4 against the rubric.

 - Certificate of Credit for every student who achieves a level 3 against the rubric.

 - Certificate of Commendation for other state-level finalists.

 - Certificates of Participation for every student entry at school level.

 The best entry in each age and category will be one that meets the criteria at the highest level.

 To be eligible for the MANSW Working Mathematically Awards you simply have to click the button next to “Mathematical Investigation” when filling out the Project Entry Form (see below)

 If you are also submitting your Mathematical Investigation into the Scientific Investigation category and/or the Innovations and Engineering Design category you will need to fill out a completely new entry form.
-Entries for both Mathematical Investigations and Scientific Investigations are due at midnight on Wednesday 5th September, 2018.
-Entries for Innovations and Engineering Design are due at 4pm on Friday 31st August.
-See STANSW Scientific Investigation Awards and/or IIATE Innovations and Engineering Design for specific entry requirements.
+Entries for both Mathematical Investigations and Scientific Investigations are due at midnight on Wednesday 11th September, 2019.
+Entries for Innovations and Engineering Design are due at 4pm on Friday 6th September.
+See STANSW Scientific Investigation Awards and/or ITE Innovations and Engineering Design for specific entry requirements.